What if we say you can introduce new elements to your webpage without writing a single line of code?

 Sounds interesting enough?
 If yes, let’s delve more into it.

-Consider a situation wherein along with making changes on your website you wish to add a new CTA that makes it easy for customers to directly access the items on sale.
+Consider a situation wherein, along with making changes on your website, you wish to add a new CTA that makes it easy for customers to access the items on sale directly.
 Now, to do this, you do not have any coding knowledge.
 For such scenarios, the VWO platform lets you accomplish this task on your own by just using the WYSIWYG editor.
 Yes, this is possible.